Lion Tracking in Queen Elizabeth National Park

 Lion tracking is done in the Kasenyi plains, which host a large number of them.
 It is a unique experience and an active way of learning about lions, making it more of a research.
 Lion tracking is a research program conducted by The Uganda Carnivore Program (UCP), a program committed to research and conservation of carnivores such as lions, leopards, and hyenas in Uganda.
 Researchers from the Uganda Carnivore Program actively monitor lions in the Kasenyi plains using locator devices under the supervision of a Senior Research Assistant with a history of being involved in numerous wildlife interventions, including the rescue and relocation of lions.
 During this experience, you will learn numerous habituation calls of the lions, monitor the weather and the environment of the areas lions call home, and their behaviors.
 Lions tracked on this experience have radio collars attached to their necks, and with the help of a directional antenna, you can trace them.
 The antenna detects the movement of the lions, and when they pass by, the antenna is automatically alerted.

-Lion Tracking vs. Standard Game Drives
+Lion Tracking vs Game Drives in Queen Elizabeth

 | Feature | Standard Game Drive | Lion Tracking Experience |